o-jonah/va/README.md

 # Virtual Assistant Poerfolio
-# This is portfolio for a client who embeds in virtual assistant, english tutor/.
+# This is portfolio for a client who embeds in virtual assistant, english tutor.